-This Oldies Music Lyrics page is about my favorite vinyl record oldies that just seem to have been "Lost in the Fifties" days and those wonderful old songs that currently receive very little, if any, radio play in today's fast paced world.
+This page titled Oldies Music Lyrics takes you back to those "Lost in the Fifties" days and those wonderful old songs that currently receive very little, if any, radio play in today's fast paced digital world.

 Let me slow it down a little for you and ask you to return with me back in time to those great old songs we grew up with during the golden age of vinyl records.

-I still believe there is a place somewhere on your radio dial that takes you back to where my special trip begins.
+I still believe there is a place somewhere on your radio dial that takes you back to this very special time and place in history..

 This Lost in the Fifties remake ended up song of the year and #8 on the adult contemporary charts.

 I started with this song because of the video and how close it relates to the fifties and one of my favorite Doo-Wop songs "In the Still of the Night" by the Five Satins.

 I simply dragged it out of the eighties and put it in the fifties where I believe it has a better fit.

 The late 50s through the early 60s was filled with music that makes you feel good and smile.
 It takes us back to a simpler, more innocent time when cars, clothes, dances and friends were important.